felixlopz/hubrise-test-task/content/apps/zelty/en/troubleshooting.md

 position: 5
 layout: documentation
 meta:
-  title: Zelty Connection to HubRise Troubleshooting
+  title: Zelty - HubRise Troubleshooting
   description: Instructions on how to resolve connection issues between Zelty and HubRise.
 ---